achliopa/udemy_BeginnersROSCourse/readme.md

 * we give max cpu cores (4)
 * in storage in IDE controller we select our iso file
 * ok and start
-* we install ubuntu => normal installation => in vm we erase dick and install
+* we install ubuntu => normal installation => in vm we erase disk and install
 * we open a terminal and upgrade packages `sudo apt-get update` and `sudo apt-get upgrade`
 * we run `sudo apt-get install virtualbox-guest-dkms` to fix resolution and restart
 * we run `sudo apt-get install virtualbox-guest-additions-iso` to fix sound and restart
-* we download a text editor. we get sublime
+* we download a text editor. we choose sublime

 ### Lecture 8 - Install ROS